rigelrozanski/AVL_Tree/README.md

   - Remove(key []byte) error
     - Removes a key-value pair from the tree based on key input
     - Generates an error if the key is non-existent within the tree
+  - TreeStructure() string
+    - Returns a string which lists all the tree's node: keys, values, and position

 [2]: https://en.wikipedia.org/wiki/Merkle_tree